-The Group has not recognised an impairment allowance during the year and the cumulative impairment allowance as at December 31, 2023 is QR.
+The Group has not recognized an impairment allowance during the year and the cumulative impairment allowance as at December 31, 2024, is QR.
 306,260.

-Notes to the consolidated financial statements As at and for the year ended December 31, 2023
+l financial statements I December 31, 2024 Notes to the consolidated fil As at and for the year ended